Cultural Criminology - Master of Science programme

 Selection criteria

 The applicants estimated capacity to complete the programme is the primary criterion for selection.
-Students who fulfill the special eligibility requirements are selected on the basis of their previous study results (grades on courses and Bachelor s degree essay), proficiency in English and letter of intent.
+Students are selected on the basis of their previous study results (grades on courses and Bachelor’s degree essay), proficiency in English and statement of purpose.

 English language requirements